-This Note provides guidance on the valuation of trading stock held and not disposed of by nursery operators at the beginning and at the end of each year of assessment.
+This Note provides guidance on the valuation of produce held and not disposed of by nursery operators at the beginning and at the end of each year of assessment.
+It also examines the capital gains tax consequences of the disposal of produce.